peppelinux/videodrone/README.md

 `VIDEODRONE_DRIVER` environment variable can override the driver path settings.

-example, this connector is configured to create a drone party to https://meet.jit.si/thatroom
+example, this connector is configured to create a drone party to "https://meet.jit.si/thatroom":
 ````
 VIDEODRONE_DRIVER=../VideoDrone.orig/drivers/videodrone -c "videodrone.drones.jitsi_chrome" -r peo -y4m ./y4ms/
 ````

-There will be a party of 4 drones in "thatroom"
+There will be a party of 4 drones in "thatroom":
 ````
 videodrone -room thatroom -c "videodrone.drones.jitsi_chrome" -y4m ./y4ms/ -n 4
 ````